robang74/redfishos/forum/todo/energy-saving-for-xperia-10-ii-and-iii.md

 ```

 The `transaction failed` messages are from `ofono` (pid: 2784).
 If killed, it respawns and starts again to make such a show.
 In fact, after activating the `Android Support`, it calms down.

 ---

+### Most time-active processes

+The most promising candidates for optimizations are `d-bus` and `lipstick` daemons because, using `htop` and ordering the processes for time spent in `CPU`, these two are the winners.

+However, with the `udevd` patch above applied and the power management configuration shown in the CPU GOVERNORS section, the `CPU` usage did not impact the battery anymore.

+In fact, the discharge rate with `4G` and `WiFi` tethering active is around 6% per hour, which means that with a fully charged battery, there are about 16 hours of working as a 4G-Wifi tethering router with some sporadic user interactions.

+---